marsiitr/Image-Processing-Using-FPGAs/README.md

 ## ABSTRACT

 The aim of this project is to learn the basics of FPGA (its work, functioning, uses) and implement the HDL (Hardware Descriptive Language) learnt for image processing applications.
-The original task was to perform the following operations on the given greyscale image using FGPA board –
+The original task was to perform the following operations on the given grayscale image using FGPA board –
 1. Increase brightness by ‘value'

 <img src="https://github.com/OARSS/Image-Processing-Using-FPGAs/blob/main/Images%20and%20Videos/Increase%20Brightness.jpg" alt="Increase brightness" style="height: 431px; width:571px;"/>